Talespinner: A role-playing adventure game for all ages

 - oath sworn by initiates of the Wardens

-Players take the role of courageous Wardens embarking on quests and struggling against (or running away from) the dangers of their world.
-Like many other fantasy adventure rpg’s on the market, the action of Talespinner focuses on the exploits of central characters portrayed by the players, and the story is collaboratively told by both the players and the Narrator, who arbitrates the action, seeds adventures and portrays other people and creatures the characters may meet on the way.
+Players take the role of courageous Wardens embarking on quests and meeting the dangers of their world with skill and courage.
+The action of Talespinner focuses on the exploits of central characters portrayed by players, and the story is collaboratively told by both the players and the Narrator, who arbitrates the action, seeds adventures and portrays other people and creatures the characters may meet on the way.

-Character creation is simple, making intuitive decisions with plenty of options.
-Players choose a race (dwarf, elf, fairy, gnome, halfling, human or troll) and a class (acrobat, bard, champion, crafter, mage, monk or ranger -- and a profession .
+Creating Talespinner characters is simple, making intuitive decisions with plenty of options.
+Players choose a race (or gentim) -- ashkasi, cornar, eesheeya, khumos, quesatera, napsani or sindipar -- a class -- acrobat, bard, champion, crafter, mage, monk or ranger -- and a profession .
 The combination of gentim, class and profession determines most of the character's starting traits and abilities.
-Using their characters’ skills and abilities, the players and the Narrator spin a tale of magic, mystery and adventure.
+Using their characters’ abilities, the players and the Narrator spin a tale of magic, mystery and adventure.

 The design approach

-In developing Talespinner for a younger audience, we sought to design an open, complex world without making the game system overly complicated.
-It feels very much like a fairy tale, in which the protagonists are given tasks to complete with a variety of choices on how to accomplish them, often by outwitting their opponents and acting bravely despite the odds.
+In developing Talespinner for a younger audience, we sought to design an open, immersive and complex world while keeping the game system simple and intuitive.
+It feels very much like a fairy tale in which the protagonists tackle tasks with a variety of choices on how to accomplish them, often by solving puzzles, outwitting opponents and acting bravely despite the odds.

-Unlike many other fantasy roleplaying games, even those aimed at children, there is little or no violence.
-Certainly there are dangers.
-Cunning traps, environmental perils and dangerous creatures are some of the challenges facing Wardens in their travels, and characters must work hard to avoid or overcome them.
+Unlike many other fantasy roleplaying games, even those aimed at children, no violence is committed by the player characters.
+Certainly there are dangers to face.
+Cunning traps, environmental perils and dangerous creatures are some of the challenges the central characters face in their adventures, and characters must work hard to avoid or overcome them.
 But for Wardens (the central characters of Talespinner), using violence against other creatures is unthinkable.
-This is, in large part, due to the ever-present power of the Bright Song.
-This invisible, world-spanning enchantment causes strange maladies and deformities in anyone engaging in violence, and curbs the power of the Gloom, an ancient force of destruction and corruption.
+This is, in large part, due to the ever-present power of the Brightsong.
+This invisible, realm-spanning enchantment causes strange maladies and deformities in anyone engaging in violence, and curbs the power of the Gloom, an ancient force of destruction and corruption.
 The Brightsong is what gives the Wardens their special abilities.
-Thankfully, meeting creatures of the Gloom is, thankfully, rare in these days.
-Instead of slaying monsters, Talespinner stories are about exploration, discovery and adventure.
-Mysteries of the Old World can be unlocked through engaging puzzles and hidden secrets.
+Thankfully, meeting creatures of the Gloom is rare these days.
+Instead of slaying monsters, Talespinner stories revolve around exploration, discovery and adventure, and protecting the Freefolk.
+Mysteries of the Eldertimes can be unlocked through engaging puzzles and hidden secrets.

-The book is beautifully illustrated and designed by artists based primarily in Adelaide, South Australia.
-The book’s core text is friendly to people with reading difficulties and the layout minimises clutter.
+The book is beautifully illustrated and designed by artists based primarily in South Australia.
+The book’s text is friendly to people with reading difficulties and the layout minimises clutter.
 The lavishly-illustrated pages are in full colour and are a delight to the eye.
-Chapters are laid out intuitively with easy-to-read rules.
-The player’s character sheet, detailing the character’s various abilities, has been designed to allow people with literacy difficulties to identify particular traits with colour coding and symbols.
-When the Narrator asks for a Strength check, the player looks for the red fist and knows what to do.
+Chapters are laid out intuitively with easy-to-read rule systems.
+The player’s character sheet, detailing their various abilities, has been designed to allow people with reading difficulties to identify particular traits with colour coding and icons.
+When the Narrator asks for a Strength check, for instance, the player looks for the red fist and knows what to do.

-Additionally, the visual content will take the worry out of parents who might be concerned about questionable fantasy imagery.
-While not overly-simplified or cartoonish, the artwork in Talespinner avoids many of the common tropes of fantasy illustration, such as how female characters are clothed, or hyper-masculine male characters.
-Gender, culture, race and body image are treated respectfully and inclusively; no player should feel unrepresented when they look through Talespinner's pages.
+The visual content of the book has been chosen to meet the needs of those who might be concerned about questionable fantasy imagery.
+The artwork of Talespinner avoids many of the common tropes of fantasy illustration, such as how female characters are represented, or hyper-masculine male characters.
+Gender, culture, race and body image are treated respectfully and inclusively.
+No player should feel unrepresented when they look through Talespinner's pages.

 An innovative system

 Talespinner has been designed to aid the Narrator in telling stories that are fun, simple and engaging.
 The character creation chapter is easy to follow, and making characters can take as little as ten minutes.
-The core system is intuitive, using six-sided dice (d6's) and adding the result of the roll to an appropriate character Attribute.
+The core system is intuitive; you'll use six-sided dice (d6's) and add the highest result of a roll to an appropriate character Attribute.
 Bonus Dice or Negative Dice are added based on the situation.
-Character abilities come into play, either as inherent bonuses or as spendable resources.
+Character abilities come into play, either as permanent enhancements or as spendable resources.
 Players use tactical decisions and strategy, like using the environment and discovering enemies' weaknesses, to gain further benefits throughout the game.

-One of the most popular innovations in Talespinner is the Active Challenge.
-This is used as an alternative to dice-rolling with a simple, randomly-determined test, such as balancing a pencil on your finger, spelling out a word, counting the result of six dice, or figuring out a simple puzzle.
-The result of the Active Challenge is used in place of the die roll.
-Active Challenges give players a chance to get out of their seats and actively engage in the game, breaking up the monotony of sitting around a table for a couple of hours, which some kids can find notoriously difficult to do.
-It's also a lot of fun.
+One of the more popular innovations in Talespinner is the Challenge system, used as an alternative to dice-rolling.
+A deck of cards contains simple tests of skill, such as balancing a pencil on your finger, spelling out a word, counting the result of six dice, or figuring out a simple puzzle.
+The result of the Challenge, expressed as a number, is used in place of a die roll.
+Challenges give players a chance to get out of their seats and actively engage in the game, breaking up long stretches of time sitting around a table.
+For players who struggle with sitting still for long, this can be a good solution.

-Talespinner also contains advice on structuring stories, including a section on building action scenes with the Triggered Event System.
-Triggered Events allow players to identify and utilise elements within a scene to produce predictable effects, such as causing a rockslide to block a path, or upsetting a bee hive to scare away pursuing goblins.
+For the Narrator, Talespinner also contains advice on structuring stories, including a section on building encounters (action scenes) with the Triggered Event System.
+Triggered events allow players to identify and utilise elements within a scene to produce predictable effects, such as causing a rockslide to block a path, or upsetting a bee hive to scare away pursuing goblins.
 Some events can be triggered as a chain reaction, and if the players can identify one or more of these events, the results can be very satisfying.
 A random event generator also aids the Narrator in quickly building scenes without the need for a lot of prior planning.

-The Narrator is also shown how to incorporate simple numeracy, literacy and logic challenges, presented as in-game puzzles, to engage the players’ learning as well as their creativity.
+For educational purposes, the Narrator is shown how to incorporate simple numeracy, literacy and logic challenges into the story, presented as in-game puzzles to engage the players’ learning as well as their creativity.
 Deciphering an ancient map, pushing a sequence of stones or constructing a makeshift bridge are represented by real-world activities that blend seamlessly with the narrative.
-Practically, a Talespinner session could be used as a couple of hours of structured learning presented in a collaborative adventure story.
+In practical terms, a Talespinner session could be used as a an hour of structured learning presented in a collaborative adventure story.
 As we all know, learning is easiest when students are engaged and enjoying themselves.

 A world of adventure

 The vast bulk of adventures in Talespinner occur in the realm of Telanya, a great land sprawling across the Tamor Basin.
 Vast verdant forests, towering snow-topped mountains, rippling grassland plains, storm-wracked seas, wind-swept hills, mighty rivers and endless deserts are just some of the landscapes awaiting you.
-The world is dotted with forbidding cliff-top fortresses, ancient subterranean kingdoms, sprawling fungal metropolises, twilit arboreal villages, bustling barge communities, enchanted fairy glades, mysterious ruins, golden-spired cities, winding roads, secret paths and innumerable mysteries both ancient and new.
-This is the world of Telanya.
+The world is dotted with forbidding cliff-top fortresses, ancient subterranean kingdoms, sprawling fungal metropolises, twilit arboreal villages, bustling barge communities, enchanted fairy glades, golden-spired cities, mysterious ruins, winding roads, secret paths and innumerable mysteries both ancient and new.
+This is the realm of Telanya.

-An age has passed since the Elder Wars, a terrible, realm-altering conflict between the civilised world and the savage forces of the Gloom.
-Though that time is long gone, the land still bears the scars of the past.
-At the end of the war, the mighty enchantment known as the Bright Song was unleashed, binding the Gloom and freeing the beleaguered people from an age of strife.
-Even today, the Freefolk are as bound to the power of the Bright Song as the Gloomspawn are, unable to raise a hand in anger or evil intent lest the darkness of such acts grows within their hearts and souls, and corrupts or twists their flesh.
-The Freefolk live in their fragile peace
+An age has passed since the Gloomwars, a terrible series of realm-altering conflicts between the civilised world and the savage forces of the Gloom.
+Though a thousand years have passed, the land still bears the scars of old horrors.
+At the end of the war, a mighty enchantment known as the Brightsong was unleashed across Telanya, binding the power of the Gloom and freeing the beleaguered people from an age of strife.
+Even today, the Freefolk are as bound to the power of the Brightsong as the Gloomspawn are, unable to raise a hand in wrath without the risk of inviting the Gloom into their hearts and souls, corrupting and twisting their flesh into Stains.
+The Freefolk live in a fragile peace.

 But the days are changing.
-Rumours whisper of goblin-bands on the move, of increasing disputes between powerful factions and of desperate people fleeing from unspoken threats.
-The peace of the Bright Song is failing and fear among the Freefolk grows with each setting sun.
+Rumours whisper of goblin-bands on the move, of increasing disputes between powerful factions and of desperate people fleeing from unnamed threats.
+The peace promised by the Brightsong is failing and fear among the Freefolk grows with each setting sun.
 And always the Gloom watches.
 And waits.

-Only the Wardens, people gifted beyond the measure of ordinary folk, lend their skill and courage in these testing times.
-Bards give voice to hope, and remember well the songs and tales of the past.
+Only the Wardens, people gifted beyond the measure of ordinary folk, can lend their skill and courage to combating such troubles in these testing times.
+Bards give voice to hope and inspiration, and remember well the songs and tales of the past.
 Mages command vast lore and powerful spells.
 Champions train to the peak of physical might.
-Acrobats hone their dazzling tricks and antics.
-Crafters create amazing works to inspire and aid those around them.
+Acrobats hone their dazzling tricks and agility.
+Crafters create cunning devices to aid those around them.
 Monks provide healing and wisdom to those in need.
-And rangers, even vigilant, watch the old roads and forgotten ways for signs of the Gloom’s return.
+And rangers, ever vigilant, watch the old roads and forgotten ways for signs of the Gloom’s return.

 Art: Rowan Dodds